Search WSPS.CA

 What is Mandatory Awareness Training?

-On November 15, 2013, The Ministry of Labour, Training and Skills Development (MLTSD) announced a new regulation that impacts Ontario workplaces.
+On November 15, 2013, Ministry of Labour, Immigration, Training and Skills Development (MLITSD) announced a new regulation that impacts Ontario workplaces.
 It is called the Occupational Health and Safety Awareness and Training Regulation (O. Reg.
 297/13).
 Effective July 1, 2014, employers must ensure all workers and supervisors have completed a basic occupational health and safety awareness training program.

 Learn More